 Although I started with lumber wide enough for the sides, I cut it into strips so that I could alternate the curvature of the growth rings to cut down on potential warping of the frame from seasonal humidity changes.

-The most obvious way to mount the bearings for the cutter head would have been to use pillow blocks.
+The obvious way to mount the cutter head bearings would have been to use pillow blocks.
 However, the cutter head already came with pressed-on ball bearings, and these don't have a spherical housing that could be mounted in a pillow block.
 It would have been hard to get these off and mount different bearings.
 Plus, to get exactly the right kind of bearings and pillow blocks would have set me back by $70 or more.
 I'd passed up the opportunity to buy an 8" Inca jointer for $450, so I figured it would be pretty stupid if I spent a lot trying to build my own.

 I found a circle cutter at Busy Bee for just $12, so I figured this would be ideal for cutting perfectly round 40 mm holes for the bearings.
 But I found adjusting that circle cutter accurately only marginally less frustrating than my improvised circle cutter I made when I built my second bandsaw.
 I had to cut quite a few test holes before I got it set to produce a tight fit with the 40 mm diameter bearings.